 Robin built his own recording studio ‘The Trees’, at the bottom of his garden in 2010 and is at his happiest there writing, recording and producing music.

-As well as working on Cosmograf Robin is a touring member of the progressive rock band Big Big Train, playing keyboard and guitar and has made numerous contributions , both as a guest and producer to other artist’s music in the genre.
+As well as working on Cosmograf, Robin was a touring member of the progressive rock band Big Big Train during 2019 and 2020, playing keyboard and guitar.
+He has made numerous contributions , both as a guest and producer to other artist’s music in the genre.